OpenHarmony: Development

-The primary IDE known as DevEco Studio to build OpenHarmony applications with OpenHarmony SDK full development kit that includes a comprehensive set of development tools, including a debugger, tester system via DevEco Testing, a repository with software libraries for software development, an embedded device emulator, previewer, documentation, sample code, and tutorials.
+The primary IDE is known as DevEco Studio, which is used to build OpenHarmony applications with OpenHarmony SDK full development kit.
+The kit includes a comprehensive set of development tools, including a debugger, tester system via DevEco Testing, a repository with software libraries for software development, an embedded device emulator, previewer, documentation, sample code, and tutorials.

 Applications for OpenHarmony are mostly built using components of ArkUI, a Declarative User Interface framework.
 ArkUI elements are adaptable to various custom open-source hardware and industry hardware devices and include new interface rules with automatic updates along with HarmonyOS updates.